Moto Z2 Play

-Moto Z2 Play is a mid-range Android smartphone developed by Motorola Mobility, as the successor to 2016's Moto Z Play.
+Moto Z2 Play is an Android phablet smartphone developed by Motorola Mobility, as the successor to 2016's Moto Z Play.
 As with other smartphones in the Moto Z series, it supports Motorola's magnetically attachable "MotoMods" modules.

 Specifications

 Hardware

 The Z2 Play features a Qualcomm Snapdragon 626 system-on-chip, backed by 3 or 4 GB of RAM.
 It comes with either 32 or 64 GB storage, with microSD expansion.
 The phone does not have much design changes from its predecessor, to be able to have successful compatibility with previous Moto Mods, as Motorola promised.
 Some notable changes include a metal backplate, instead of the glass back used previously, a slight reduction in thickness (−1 mm), and change of the shape of the home button from square to oval to enhance your experience with the device, with the built-in “Moto” app, which can enable “one button navigation”.
 The handset comes with a 1080p AMOLED display.
 It does not have an IP (International Protection) dust and water resistance rating, but does have a 3.5 mm headphone jack and an internal FM radio.
 The camera department has been improved as well, sporting a 12 MP sensor with f/1.7 aperture, but lacks OIS.